pishoyg/coptic/README.md

 1. Complete the list of suffixes used for copticsite.com's dictionary.
    (low-priority)

-1. Contemplate publishing a version with one derivation per note, rather than the entire table.
-See whether this will aid learning. (low-priority)
+1. Contemplate publishing a version of the flashcards with one derivation per note, rather than the entire table.
+See whether this will aid learning.
+   (low-priority)

 1. Contemplate sorting the dictionary words by popularity, somehow.
    (low-priority)